rust-lang/book/second-edition/nostarch/chapter19.md

 ### Accessing or Modifying a Mutable Static Variable

-We’ve managed to go this entire book without talking about *global variables*, which Rust does support, but which can be problematic with Rust's ownership rules.
+We’ve managed to go this entire book without talking about *global variables*, which Rust does support, but which can be problematic with Rust’s ownership rules.
 If you have two threads accessing the same mutable global variable, it can cause a data race.